in03/calebs-corner/content/page/about/index.md

 Inevitably, Linux, Docker, LXC, VMs, ZFS and high availability are conversational staples.
 Likely you'll see some related ramblings here!

 ### By night, I work on projects

+Here are some of the things I'm interested in working on:

 👐 **Open-source**
 - I'm passionate about open-source.